-Cap tables usually include a list of names or groups (founders, investors, common stockholders, etc.) on one axis and details around what they own (what type of securities, how many they own, when they invested, what percentage of the company they own, etc.) on the other axis.
-A cap table also shows the company’s option pool size, common shares, preferred shares, outstanding shares, and SAFEs to show a full picture of the overall company ownership.
+Cap tables usually include a list of names or groups (such as founders, investors and ordinary shareholders) on one axis, and ownership details (including what type of security, what percentage of the company and when they invested) on the other axis.
+A cap table also shows a company’s option pool size, ordinary shares, preferred shares and outstanding shares to give an overall picture of the fully diluted share capital.
 While there’s no standard format, here’s what a capitalization table could look like:

-Traditionally, the legal ownership of a private company “lived” on paper shares issued to founders, investors, and employees.
-Some of the biggest venture-backed private companies still have their lawyers issue paper securities and model their cap tables in Excel.
+Traditionally, the legal ownership of a private company lived on paper shares issued to founders, investors and employees.
+Some of the biggest venture-backed private companies still ask their lawyers to issue paper securities and model their cap tables in Excel.
 However, this method is antiquated and inefficient.

 There’s no single source of truth

 There’s usually more than one version of a manually updated Excel cap table model.
-Your attorney manages one copy (for an hourly fee) and you or your CFO manage another version.
-If an employee joins or exercises stock options and you forget to send the updated cap table to the lawyer or vice versa, suddenly there isn’t a single source of truth.
+Your lawyer manages one copy (for an hourly fee), while you or your CFO are responsible for another version.
+If an employee joins or exercises their options and you forget to send the updated cap table to your lawyer, or vice versa, there’s no longer a single source of truth.
 Mistakes compound and things get complicated.

-It can take your law firm many billable hours to issue stock option grants taking into consideration all IRS and SEC equity rules.
-These can add up quickly when it’s time for your next funding round from potential investors.
-We’ve seen quotes of over $20,000 in legal fees to reconcile different versions of a company’s cap table.
-Carta Launch is available through law firms and gives companies with up to 25 stakeholders that have raised up to $1M access to cap table management for free.
+It can take a law firm many billable hours to issue share option grants in line with HMRC and Companies House requirements.
+The costs can add up quickly when it’s time for your next funding round – we’ve seen quotes of over £15,000 in legal fees to reconcile different versions of a company’s cap table.

-If your cap table lives in a spreadsheet, you have to be diligent about using consistent names, updating your version whenever something happens, and sending the updated version to relevant stakeholders, like your lawyer.
+If your cap table lives in a spreadsheet, you have to be diligent about using consistent names, updating your version after every material event or equity issuance, and sending the latest version to relevant stakeholders – such as your lawyer.

-The easiest way to keep your cap table updated is to use cap table software.
-With transactional platforms like Carta, your cap table updates automatically whenever you issue a security issuance or when someone accepts their security.
-Learn more about our features, take a video tour, or request a demo today.
+The quickest and easiest way to keep your cap table up to date is to use cap table software.
+With Carta, your cap table updates automatically whenever you issue equity and when someone accepts their security.
+Learn more about our features, explore the platform or book a demo today.